RayZ0rr/SymlinkPlusPlus/README.md

 </h1>
 <p align="center"><i>Manage symlinks like a pro</i>.</p>

 `symlink++`is a tool to help you create symlinks for files and/or folders from a `source` to a `target`.
+It can recursively symlink and replicate directory structure or simply symlink a single file.
 If there are conflicting files with the same name it will ask for user confirmation before proceeding.
 It also comes with multiple flags to help manipulate the linking features such as :
 - *absolute* or *relative* linking ( *relative* linking is done by default )
 - *create missing folders*
 - *Overwrite/Skip* exisitng files.